psavidis/eatclub_challenge/README.md

 **Note:** It might be possible to run the project using earlier java versions, a speculation that has not been tested.

-# How to run the Tests
+# How to Run the Tests

 - **Maven Command Line**
   - Run `mvn clean install` in the project root directory (`EatClub_Technical_Challenge`)